MaxSAT Resolution and Subcube Sums: , , and

 \begin{lemma}[\cite{Cook74ObservationTimeStorageTradeOff}] $\bpeb(P_h)=h+1$. \end{lemma}

 \begin{lemma}[\cite{BIW04Near-optimalSeparation}] For all $P,v,w$, we have $\bpeb(P\to v) \leq \max(\bpeb(P\to w),\bpeb(P\union\set{w}\to v)+1)$. \end{lemma}

-We deviate slightly from~\cite{BIW04Near-optimalSeparation} and, instead of directly translating a proof to a pebbling strategy, we go through query complexity.
+We deviate slightly from~\cite{BIW04Near-optimalSeparation} and, instead of directly translating a proof to a pebbling strategy, we go through query complexity as an intermediate step.
 The canonical search problem of a formula $F$ is the relation $\search{F}$ where inputs are variable assignments $\alpha\in\set{0,1}^n$ and the valid outputs for $\alpha$ are the clauses $C\in F$ that $\alpha$ falsifies.
-Given a relation $f$, we denote by $\dt_1(f)$ the $1$-query complexity of $f$~\cite{LM19Lifting}, that is the minimum over all decision trees computing $f$ of the maximum of $1$-answers that the decision tree receives.
+Given a relation $f$, we denote by $\dt_1(f)$ the $1$-query complexity of $f$~\cite{LM19Lifting}, that is the minimum over all decision trees computing $f$ of the maximum of $1$-answers that the decision tree receives.\footnote{Essentially the same notion of one-sided query complexity is used in \cite{PapamakariosR-ICALP22} under the name {\em positive depth}.}

 \begin{lemma} For all $G$ we have $\dt_1(\search{\hpeb(G)}) \geq \bpeb(G)-1$. \end{lemma}

 \begin{proof} We give an adversarial strategy.
 Let $R_i$ be the set of variables that are assigned to $1$ at round $i$.
 We initially set $w_0=z$, and maintain the invariant that \begin{enumerate} \item there is a distinguished variable $w_i$ and a path $\pi_i$ from $w_i$ to the sink $z$ such that a queried variable $v$ is $0$ iff $v\in\pi_i$; and \item after each query the number of $1$ answers so far is at least $\bpeb(G)-\bpeb(R_i\to w_i)$. \end{enumerate}